Meet Mike Votto

 Mike studied Film and Film Studies at the University of Wisconsin-Milwaukee, where he developed skills he would later use at Envy Creative.
 During his time as a student and filmmaker, Mike served on the Programming Committee for the Milwaukee Underground Film Festival, and many of his experimental films were shown at various film festivals, colleges, and art galleries around the country.

 Outside of Envy Creative, Mike is active in writing, be it for blogs or print.
 He contributes regularly to various publications, writing on topics ranging from politics to video games.
-Mike also operates his own personal blog, mikevotto.com, where he reviews films, though he does this more and more infrequently as more Envy Creative work arises.
 Currently, Mike is spending his free time writing two books: a novel and a reference guide on Exploitation film.
-Mike is also a co-host on The Nerdgasm Podcast, where he engages in conversations about all things related to “nerd culture”.
-Mike lives with his wife, Natalie, and their cat Peter Duke in the Milwaukee suburb of Brookfield.
-In quieter moments, Mike can be found scouring local thrift stores to build his collection of VHS tapes, watching Z-grade horror films with his beautiful wife, and aggressively playing video games online as his virtual alter-ego, Captain Rhodes.
+Mike was a co-host on The Nerdgasm Podcast for several years until the ‘cast was discontinued, but Mike is still the co-host of The Movie Doods podcast.
+Mike lives with his wife, Natalie, and their cat Peter Duke in the Milwaukee suburb of Wauwatosa.
+In his limited free time, Mike is also an avid collector of VHS, amassing one of Wisconsin’s largest private collections of tapes.
+Mike enjoys sitting back with his wife and enjoying schlocky horror movies or awesome flicks like Miami Connection.
+If you encounter an aggressive, self-assured player named Captain Rhodes in an online gaming arena – that’s Mike, and we apologize for his behavior.

 “A great website or brand should never be the beginning or the end.
 Everything should be surrounded and informed by sound, thoughtful strategy.
 That’s when ‘good’ work becomes ‘great’ work.”